Lithos-Systems/petra/README.md

 # PETRA
 #### Programmable Engine for Telemetry, Runtime, and Automation

-Production-ready PLC with MQTT integration for industrial automation.

 ## Features

+- **Entirely Rust-Based** - All the modern benfits of Rust to modernize legacy systems
-- **Rock-solid reliability** - Comprehensive error handling
+- **Rock-Solid Reliability** - Comprehensive error handling
-- **MQTT Integration** - Bidirectional communication via MQTT
-- **Simple architecture** - About one thousand lines of readable Rust
+- **Built for Pure Function** - No nonsense, no fluff

 ## Quick Start

 1. **Build Petra**